Saving & Spending Budgeting & Expenses

 • Swagbucks: Earn points for purchases made through partners.
 I use the Swagbucks browser extension so when I go to a partner website, offers show up.
 Depending on the partner, I get up to eight (sometimes more) Swagbucks points for each dollar spent.
 Points can then be redeemed for gift cards.
 I usually redeem for Amazon gift cards.
 In 2020, I’ve redeemed for close to $100 in Amazon gift cards.

 • Credit card: My cashback card offers me flat-rate cashback on each purchase.
 The Citi Double Cash® Card is a good example of a cashback card that offers generous, straightforward cash back.
-You receive 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, for a limited time, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/24.
+You receive 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, a special travel offer, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/25.
 I usually get about $500 per year from my cashback credit card, which I basically use for all my spending.

 • Orbitz: My go-to travel rewards website is Orbitz.
 For each airline purchase and hotel purchase, I earn Orbucks.
 These Orbucks can be redeemed to reduce the cost of a nightly hotel stay.
 For example, my current rewards balance is $19.57.
 If I were to book a hotel room through Orbitz, I could apply my Orbucks to the stay to reduce the rate.
 Plus, if I book a flight, I’ve connected my airline rewards numbers to the account, so I earn miles.